 Gold, "The Ultimate Bubble," Has Burst

-In 2010, commodities trader George Soros said, "Gold is the ultimate bubble."
-He was referring to the asset bubble that occurs when speculators bid up prices of an investment beyond its intrinsic real value.
-Asset bubbles occurred in housing in 2005, oil in 2008, and stocks in 2013.
-Soros argued that gold is the ultimate bubble.
+In 2010, commodities trader George Soros famously said, "Gold is the ultimate bubble."
+He was referring to the asset bubble that occurs when speculators bid up prices of an investment beyond its intrinsic value.
+Soros argued that gold is the ultimate bubble asset.
 Unlike real estate, oil, or shares of corporations, it has very little fundamental value upon which to base a realistic price.
 Soros seemed like a fool when he said this at the Davos World Economic Forum.
-For another year, the price of gold soared, and reached its all-time record of $1,895 on September 5, 2011.
+For another year, the price of gold soared, and reached its all-time record of $1,895 on Sept.
+5, 2011.

 Calculating Gold's Value

 Unlike other investments, most of gold's value is not based on its contribution to society.
 People need housing to live in, oil for gas to drive their car, and the value of stocks is based on the contribution of the corporations represented.
 However, the biggest use of gold is for luxury items.
-Jewelry uses 38% of the gold mined each year, electronics uses 34%, official coins use 22%, and the remaining 6% is used for other activities like official government holdings and investments.
+Most of the yearly gold supply is made into jewelry (78%).
+Other industries, including electronics, medical, and dental, require about 12% of the year's supply.
+The rest is used for financial transactions (10%).

 The Role of Perception

 More than any other commodity, the price of gold rises mainly because everyone thinks it will.
 For example, people believe that gold is a good hedge against inflation, and as a result, people buy it when inflation rises.
 However, there is no fundamental reason that gold's value should increase when the dollar falls; it's simply because everyone believes it to be true.